 Whilst 6am might not be our preferred time of day to be woken up, it’s probably the earliest we would consider ‘morning’.
-If your little one is waking before this (or you would like him to sleep a little past 6) lets go back to basics with my top tips to help your little one sleep a little longer:
+If your little one is waking before this (or you would like him to sleep a little past 6) lets go back to basics with our top tips to help your little one sleep a little longer:

 1. If you have just recently started successfully guiding your little one to sleep through the night, give the early morning waking a little longer.
 Sometimes 2-3 weeks is all it takes for your little one to start waking later in the morning.

-3. Is there any light coming into his bedroom?
+3. Is there any light coming into the bedroom?
 With the light mornings upon us even a tiny bit of light is enough for some children to wake up and be ready for the day.

 8. Remember little ones who are overtired are more likely to wake in the night and early in the morning (not the other way around).
 It may sound counter-intuitive but try putting your little one to bed upto 30 minutes earlier (although not before 6pm) to see if this will resolve the issue.
-It will take around a week to work, if it will, so try this for a week or so and see if that helps him.
+It will take around a week to work, if it will, so try this for a week or so and see if that helps.

 As always, if you’re experiencing any problems with your little ones sleep, please do get in touch for a free 15 minute chat – We would love to help!